 The Base Metal Shader

-We can use a Blinn to create the base metal shader for the shaft and head of the hammer.
-We will use a textured shader to combine the colour elements of the hammer together.
+Use a Blinn to create the base metal shader for the shaft and head of the hammer, and a textured shader to combine the colour elements of the hammer together.

-Remember that we can use the mask that reveals the rust colours on the metal also as a bump node so that the rusted areas appear to stand out from the surface of the model.
+Remember to use the mask that reveals the rust colours on the metal also as a bump node so that the rusted areas appear to stand out from the surface of the model.

 The image below highlights the base metal procedural shading network needed for the hammer.

-With the procedural part of the texture complete we can move over to Photoshop to paint the colour map for the leather portions of the handle.
+With the procedural part of the texture complete, move to Photoshop to paint the colour map for the leather portions of the handle.

-As you add more details to your shading network, it can begin to get a little on the confusing side to keep track of it all.
+As you add more details to your shading network, keeping track of it all can start to be slightly confusing.
 It is a good idea to group the nodes that are doing a certain job, like driving the colour attribute of a material for example.
 This will help to keep your networks manageable as they get more complex.

 Watch the videos before commencing this task to help guide you through it.